samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 *Breathe the Magic of Dragons*

 Your innate magic comes from the gift of a dragon.
 Perhaps an ancient dragon facing death bequeathed some of its magical power to you or your ancestor.
-You might have absorbed magic from a site infused with dragons’ power.
-Or perhaps you handled a treasure taken from a dragon’s hoard that was steeped in draconic power.
+You might have absorbed magic from a site infused with dragons' power.
+Or perhaps you handled a treasure taken from a dragon's hoard that was steeped in draconic power.
 Or you might have a dragon for an ancestor.

 #### Level 3: Draconic Resilience

 The magic in your body manifests physical traits of your draconic gift.
 Your Hit Point maximum increases by 3, and it increases by 1 whenever you gain another Sorcerer level.

 Parts of you are also covered by dragon-like scales.
-While you aren’t wearing armor, your base Armor Class equals 10 plus your Dexterity and Charisma modifiers.
+While you aren't wearing armor, your base Armor Class equals 10 plus your Dexterity and Charisma modifiers.

 #### Level 3: Draconic Spells